isomerpages/sciencecentre-emag/_stories/Technology/Science Cafe: Robots Dreaming (Oct 2024).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SCafe17.jpg">
 </div>
-<p>Cafe-goers were able to converse with Ameca over wine and gyoza.
+<p>Café-goers were able to converse with Ameca over wine and gyoza.
 Equipped
-with a drawing pad and a stylus, Ameca drew sketches like a friend doodling on a napkin at a bar, like a cutely peeled banana (her favourite fruit).&nbsp;</p>
+with a drawing pad and a stylus, Ameca drew sketches, much like a friend doodling on a napkin at a bar.</p>
 <p>Standing by the drinks table, Ameca charmed cafe-goers with her multilingual
 language capabilities.
 Ameca chatted with attendees in German, Japanese, Spanish, Mandarin Chinese, and even Singlish.&nbsp;</p>